Article

 Explore Historical Sites

-Although Savannah is most known for its Historic Downtown and other vibrant districts, our city also has a few other hidden treasures that make for a wonderful, family-friendly day trip.
+Although Savannah is most known for its Historic Landmark District and other vibrant communities, our city also has a few other hidden treasures that make for a wonderful, family-friendly day trip.
 For hikers and outdoorsy folks, try Wormsloe State Historic Site or the Oatland Island Wildlife Center (which is home to a collection of native animals!).
 Savannah's Moon River District is also a great place to visit as it's home to a variety of state parks as well as the University of Georgia’s Aquarium.

 Spring in Savannah boasts a ton of activities, festivals and great ways to spend your days whenever you visit this time of year.
 Check out our seasonal specials to save on your upcoming spring getaway!